-- 3) Points awarded as shown above.
-There is no minimum number of entries to make a class. - If at least 11 racers and up to 20 racers take the grid for a race, the above points are increased by one, and points are awarded to 16th place. - 5) If 21 or more racers take the grid, the above points are increased by two and points are awarded to 17th place. - 6) Riders who did not finish, did not start, or were disqualified will not receive points.
-Riders finishing behind a disqualified racer move up on the points scale accordingly. - When there are 20 or fewer racers, the racers who finish after 16th place do not receive points. - 8) When there are 21 or more racers, racers who finish after 17th place do not receive points. - 9) Experts and Novices are scored separately- - 10) There are no minimum entries to make a class.
+- 4) If at least 11 racers and up to 20 racers take the grid for a race, the above points are increased by one, and points are awarded to 16th place. - 5) If 21 or more racers take the grid, the above points are increased by two and points are awarded to 17th place. - 6) Riders who did not finish, did not start, or were disqualified will not receive points.
+Riders finishing behind a disqualified racer move up on the points scale accordingly. - 7) When there are 20 or fewer racers, the racers who finish after 16th place do not receive points. - 8) When there are 21 or more racers, racers who finish after 17th place do not receive points.

-- 11) Trophies are awarded to the first three finishers in Expert and Novice Sprint races for each class. - 12) Points are kept by class for each rider. - Points earned in sprint races will determine class finishes.
-Points earned in Trophy Dashes or Endurance events will only count towards a rider's overall season point standings. - 14) Riders must use a transponder (AMB TranX260 or MYLAPS Bike FLEX X2 or MYLAPS Car/Bike TR2) and replace the unit when instructed to do so by the Tower.
+- 9) Experts and Novices are scored separately. - 10) There are no minimum entries to make a class. - 11) Trophies are awarded to the first three finishers in Expert and Novice Sprint races for each class. - 12) Points are kept by class for each rider. - 13) Points earned in sprint races will determine class finishes.
+Points earned in Trophy Dashes or Endurance events will only count towards a rider's overall season point standings. - 14) In the event of a tie in the number of points, the final positions will be decided based on the number of best results in the races (number of first places, number of second places etc.).
+If there is still a tie then, the date in the Championships at which the highest place was achieved will be considered with precedence going to the latest result. - 15) Riders must use a transponder (AMB TranX260 or MYLAPS Bike FLEX X2 or MYLAPS Car/Bike TR2) and replace the unit when instructed to do so by the Tower.
 Note: All teams participating in 5-Hour Event or when required by the Race Stewards will be required to place a secondary transponder, provided by Race Registration, on their primary Motorcycle per Manufacturer Instructions.
 A rider can register multiple transponders (limit 2) and either use them on different bikes or run them simultaneously on one bike.
-Products of MYLAPS Sports Timing (formerly known as AMB i.t.). - 15) Each team may be required to provide a scorer to Timing and Scoring.
-Riders that do not comply with the Race Steward's request will receive no points. - 16) Race results and points standings are posted on the Speedhive website.
+Products of MYLAPS Sports Timing (formerly known as AMB i.t.). - 16) Each team may be required to provide a scorer to Timing and Scoring.
+Riders that do not comply with the Race Steward's request will receive no points. - 17) Race results and points standings are posted on the Speedhive website.
 Those results and standings are considered final two weeks after the completion of each race weekend.
 Any rider who feels their points have not been correctly recorded must notify Timing & Scoring within this period.